 In July 1936, the hotel sustained minor damage during the Spanish Civil War when a shell from a Spanish warship exploded over the city, causing a small landslide in which rocks and fragments struck the hotel’s fire escape ladders.
 Also in 1936, a rebel plane reportedly dropped a bomb that damaged the hotel.

-In 1959, the Bland Group took over the operation of the hotel.
+The Bland Group took over the operation of the hotel in 1959.